CollinMcKinney/lead-generation-page/README.md

 for the purpose of pre-launch lead-generation.

 ## Features:
+- Easily Customizeable
-- SendInBlue Contact List Subscription
+- SendInBlue Contact List Subscription (What good is a landing page if you aren't generating leads?)
-- Docker
-- NodeJS
-- Open Graph Protocol meta tags / placeholder image.
+- Open Graph Protocol meta tags (For social media link-sharing previews.)
+- Favicons (Browser/tab icons.)
-- Favicon & Banner placeholder images.
+- Banner (Central page image.)
+- Docker (Includes a Dockerfile for ease of deployment on serverless architecture.)
+- Node (Uses the NPM package-manager & NodeJS runtime-environment.)

 # Modifying